Ever since Lori was born, my life completely changed. The moment I heard the sound of her first cry, I was overpowered with an indescrible joy.

 Lori brought me out of the hole.
 She made me realize that nothing else matters to her in this world other than knowing she’s loved.
 It didn’t matter how she’s fed, dressed up, put to sleep, etc. That smile, that she gave me after I fed her and told her how much she meant to me, proved just that.

 Ever since that day, things got better.
 I finally got out of the hole and saw the broad daylight.
-Of course there were many other challenges after that and more to come as Lori grows up, but I've decided to approach them with a different attitude.
+Of course there were many other challenges after that and more to come as Lori grows up, but I’ve decided to approach them with a different attitude.
+This is what I call life.